jpfyoder/pt-arqmath/README.md

 *Global variables* at the top of the `run_topics_experiment.py` file control weather BERT or ColBERT is being run.
 By default, it is BERT.
 To swicth to ColBERT you must update the `RUN_COLBERT` variable to `True` and `RUN_BERT` variable to `False`.

+- BERT should be working by default.
+If not, run `pip install 'transformers==4.18.10'` (it needs to have the latest version of `transformers`)
+- For ColBERT, you should run `pip install 'transformers==3.0.2'` before running the experiments.

 As always, `make-experiment-*` will run the respective experiments.

 ## PyTerrier Framework for ARQMath Task 1